monckey100/DrawGuesser/README.md

 How to use:

-## Requirements
 Server
 ----------------
 - JDBC
 - Java
 - MSSQL Server

+To run server you will need to open JDBC

 Client
 ----------------
-Java
+- Java

 Compiled via Eclipse, Server must be available for client to work.
-To run server you will need to open JDBC